0rganizers/the-organizer/README.md

 Some planned/wanted features include
 - [X] Create a new channel for a challenge
-    - [ ] Make sure a new channel goes to the top of the category
+    - [X] Make sure a new channel goes before solved challenges
 - [X] Make a channel/challenge as solved
 - [X] Prevent unauthorized use
 - [ ] Create/remove challenge categories?